 Yearly or longer replacement of lamps, and/or photocatalytic reaction modules, is the norm.

-The photocatalytic purifier operates with air at room temperature so there are no burn or fire hazards.
+The photocatalytic purifier operates with air at room temperature so there are few burn or fire hazards.

 Recent improvements to PCO technology include adding other element's oxides to the catalyst; vanadium, tungsten, copper, zinc, rhodium, silver and nickel.